The Ultimate Guide To Guitar Pedals | Guitar Pedal Beginner Guide

 - Pitch Shifting FX Pedals

-- Dynamic/Gain FX Pedals
+- Dynamic and Gain FX Pedals

 - Modulation FX Pedals